Balakovo: Infrastructure

 Passenger transportations are carried out by buses, route taxis, taxis and trolleybuses.
 In 2002 a new section of the contact network was put into operation, which allowed increasing the number of trolleybus routes.

 The connection between the two parts of the city is carried out by the lock bridge.
 In 2003, it was decided to build a second bridge across the Navigable Canal.
 Since December 9, 2015 the Bridge "Victory Bridge" has been put into operation.

 There is a bus station "Balakovo", railway station Balakovo, railway station "Linyovo" (for freight trains, electric trains), river station, river port, ship repair port.

 Earlier in Balakovo, there was a similar airport (located near the village of Malaya Bykovka), which until the late 1990s received regular flights.
 In 2003 the airport was closed.

 Sports

-There is a speedway team called SK Turbina, that is six-time USSR champion and three-time Russia Champion.
-Stadium "Trud" hosted Speedway Europe Championship semifinal, qualification of Speedway Grand Prix, final of Team Speedway Junior World Championship and other international competitions.
+There is a speedway team called Speedway Klub Turbina, that is six-time Soviet Union champion and three-time Russian champion.
+The Trud Stadium is located south west of the centre of the city, on the south side of the Volga and has hosted various international competitions.